wso2/docker-apim/dockerfiles/alpine/apim-analytics/README.md

 # Dockerfile for WSO2 API Manager #
-The section defines the step-by-step instructions to build a [CentOS](https://hub.docker.com/_/centos/) based Docker image for for WSO2 API Manager 2.5.0.
+The section defines the step-by-step instructions to build an Alpine OpenJDK Docker image for WSO2 API Manager 2.5.0.

 ## Prerequisites